 Edie started her program by introducing me and my Gift Of Love campaign.
 She shared the Gift of Love I gave her and she did a great job explaining the premise of the campaign, which is to pay Love forward to others.
 Inside the Gift of Love is a memento of the art of the bag printed on card stock and a letter with an original poem in it that I wrote entitled, Gift of Love.
 I will make the Gift Of Love campaign directions and its corresponding letter available this weekend on my website, Hearts That Care.

 As we continued co-hosting Edie’s art show, I demonstrated how I did the backgrounds for these works of art.
 After doing 2 backgrounds, I set those aside to dry and started painting on one of my completed backgrounds to demonstrate how I conceptualize the images.
 I saw angel’s wings in this particular bag.
 Each bag is unique, but each bag will have at least one heart painted on it.
 The heart represents Love and Hearts That Care.

 Edie did the second half of the show, where she used various painting and coloring materials on the Tyvek envelope.
 She started by using Gesso on half of it.
 While the Gesso dried, she used Neocolor, Intkense, Distress Ink, Water Color Paint, Craft Paint and Acrylic Paint on the “naked” side.
 Each of these materials acted differently.
 The Tyvek seems to have a waxy coating and a really interesting texture.
 The material seems indestructible.
 You cannot tear it easily.
 Edie also found that the Tyvek is not porous enough for most glues.
 You cannot glue things easily to Tyvek.
-I invite you to see the video to really get a complete picture of today’s art show and be sure to visit Edie’s blog.
+Be sure to visit Edie’s blog.
 I am looking forward to doing more art shows with Edie in the future.